News

 ALSO READ:

-Australia Skipper Mitchell Marsh On the Build-up To Major Events
+Australia Skipper Mitchell Marsh On Build-up To World Cup in 2026 and 2027

-Along with the Ashes series, it will be important for the Australians to not forget the major ICC events coming up in the next two years.
-With the T20 World Cup early next year scheduled in India, teams will be planning and strategizing.
-To add to that, the 50-over mega-events is scheduled in 2027, for which the Australians will think about building a core soon.
+Along with The Ashes, it will be important for the Australians not to forget the major ICC events coming up in the next two years.
+With the T20 World Cup early next year in India, the teams must have begun planning and strategising.
+To add to that, the 50-over mega-event is scheduled in 2027.

-The retirements of the likes of Marcus Stoinis, Glenn Maxwell and Steve Smith have left the Men in Yellow with some uncertainties.
-To add to that, the unavailability of players like Alex Carey and Cameron Green have further added to their woes, at least in the opening clash against India.
+The retirements of the likes of Marcus Stoinis, Glenn Maxwell, and Steve Smith have left the Men in Yellow with some uncertainties.
+To add to that, the uncertainty of players like Alex Carey and Cameron Green has added to their woes, at least in the opening ODI against India.
 Though Carey is busy with Shield duties, Green is nursing a side strain.

-Australia’s record in the 50-over format has not been very promising of late.
-In the last 10 ODIs, the Aussies have managed to clinch just three, which is a concern.
-Skipper Marsh and the management will have to make sure they fill the loopholes and structure the team in such a way that players are placed where they are a right fit for their roles.
+Australia’s record in the 50-over format has not been promising of late.
+In the last 10 ODIs, the Aussies have managed to clinch just three.
+Skipper Marsh and the management will have to make sure they fill the loopholes and build a strong core.

 Matt Renshaw and Mitchell Owen were handed ODI debuts in the first ODI against India, which the Aussies managed to win by seven wickets.
 After Green was sidelined due to injury, Marnus Labuschagne was recalled for the ODI series and linked up with the team in Perth.
-The team will have to go through the transition and formulate their batting order ahead of the mega-event in 2027.
+Adam Zampa also missed the match and was replaced by Matthew Kuhnemann.
+The team will have to go through the transition well and fix their line-ups ahead of the mega-event in 2027.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, and YouTube.